Insight-deviler/Notes-for-Agriculture/README.md

 # Service Privacy Policy
 Our privacy Policy is simple.
 We don't collect any information about you at any cost untill and unless required.
 When you contact us through the email, your mail id may be stored for some time and deleted when the id is no longer required.
 We may include analytics from either Google or Facebook for better understanding of our app with the users.
 Ads are integrated with the app so as to maintain the servers.
-So we have added admob and StartApp ads to our app.
+So we have added Admob and Facebook ads to our app.
 When you login in our app we store your email id for providing the service.
 You may also request us to delete your data through mail which is available in the app or by requesting us through Instagram.
 Once we delete your account only your mail id will be deleted and not the questions and answers you have uploaded in the app.
 The Services may contain links to other websites/applications and other websites/applications may reference or link to our Services.
 These third-party services are not controlled by us.
 We encourage our users to read the privacy policies of each website and application with which they interact.
 We do not endorse, screen or approve, and are not responsible for, the privacy practices or content of such other websites or applications.
 Visiting these other websites or applications is at your own risk.